lynnworr/project2/README.md

 *Load*

 Once our data was collected and transformed, we were able to load it into the non-relational database, MongoDB.
 We named our instance of MongoClient "mongo" and inserted our data (hdiInfo) into a collection using .insert_many.
 We queried the collection with "results" equal to list(hdiInfo.find()), and were able to successfully confirm that the data was loaded when seaching "for x in results".

+## Conclusion

+In conclusion, No World Border was able to decide that Sri Lanka,  with and HDI rank of 73 and Internet Users (%) of 35 would make the best headquarters for our new internet service company.
+HDI under indicates a healthy human development and 35% of the population being internet users allows for growth in the industry.

 ### Sources:
 * https://hdr.undp.org/data-center/human-development-index#/indicies/HDI